 According to Isabelle Uren from Bedbible.com (opens in new tab), touch isn’t the only sense that can be satisfied during sex.
 In fact, invigorating other senses such as smell, hearing, and sight can make the experience even more pleasurable.

 "Experiment with soft dimmed lighting and your favorite sexy playlist in the background—this is something you could work on together," she says.
 "Use candles and wax burners to fill the air with sensual scents—rose, vanilla, and sandalwood are all smells claimed to work as aphrodisiacs.
 Blindfolds are commonly associated with the acts of BDSM, however, their addition can intensify your sensory experience during sex."

-Similarly, Jones believes delaying penetration (if that's the kind of sexual activity you're building up to) can be key.
-"We've all spent a year with reduced physical contact, but delaying penetration by just a delicious few moments you can send both of you into ecstasy," he explains.
+Similarly, Jones believes delaying penetration—if that's the kind of sexual activity you're building up to—can be key.
+"It can send both of you into ecstasy," he explains.
 "Instead of rushing right in, agree to hold off on penetration for as long as you both can manage it, and that includes entry for fingers and tongues.
 Instead, work on the edge of bliss tracing a digit, tip or tongue around every edge, hot spot or zone before diving in."